 Not only do you get to have epic views of the lake with the volcanoes in the background, but you also get to traverse several of the cute and sleepy Mayan towns (like Jaibalito or Tzununa) on your way from one point to the other.

 The hike lasts for 2-3 hours all the way to San Marcos.
-But you can take a break once in Tzununa and hire a tuk-tuk for the ride back to San Marcos.
+You can take a break once in Tzununa and hire a tuk-tuk for the ride back to San Marcos.
 Once there, a good way to cool off would be to jump in the lake from the wooden dock I just talked about above!

 17. Swim at a Black Sand Beach